 In addition to its services for Project SERVE members, the BOCC is open to the public 40 hours per week and provides a multitude of free services through which adults from all backgrounds are given the opportunity to further empower themselves to improve their quality of life, as well as that of their families and the community.
 Services include computer and high-speed internet access; career search services; weekly workshops; and industry-recognized certifications in forklift operations, flagging, and National Retail Federation training.

 The Broadway Overlook Community Center seeks to expand its impact by educating and training other organizations, groups, and individuals in Baltimore City who are providing services to the ex- offender population, and by further involving community partners such as financial and educational institutions and substance abuse, mental health, and conflict resolution agencies, to help provide resources, remove stigmas, and rebuild confidence.

 Adults were served at the BOCC last year.

 Workshops are offered each year on topics such as employment tools, financial literacy, and life skills.

-The number of hours each week that ARC computer lab is open to the public.
+The number of hours each week that BOCC computer lab is open to the public.

 1501 E. Fayette Street